bomonike/bomonike.github.io/ham-radio.md

 Packet radios use the AX.25 protocol standard based on the X.25 protocol.
 The "A" in AX.25 stands for amateur radio.

+<a target="_blank" href="https://www.youtube.com/watch?v=HuvNxztn_j0&t=25s">VIDEO</a>
+aprs.org created in the 1980s
+<a target="_blank" href="https://www.youtube.com/watch?v=24hnEjIoZQA">VIDEO</a>:
+Kenwood TM-D710G
+APRS (Automatic Packet Reporting System) shows a map of locations allows real-time digital communication and tracking of objects using GPS coordinates.
+It displays the locations of stations, objects, and moving assets on a map, providing a shared live view of the local area.
+In the US, Canada, Mexico its' 144.390 Mhz.

+<a target="_blank" href="https://www.youtube.com/watch?v=hzdi9fTI1kE">VIDEO</a>:
+$65 Mobilinkd APRS Digipeater dongle for Android and $136 for iPhones, plus TNC cable APRSDroid app.

 IRLP (Internet Radio Linking Project) nodes by using DTMF (dual-tone multi-frequency) tones.
 A technique to connect amateur radio systems, such as repeaters, via the internet using Voice Over Internet Protocol (VoIP)

 FT8, or "Franke-Taylor design, 8-FSK modulation," 15 secs needs